the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

 ### Classes and types

 - [ ] Is the class documented?
+  -[ ] Are external programs needed by the class documented?
 - [ ] Does it have a single responsibility?
 Can it be split?
 - [ ] If it's designed to be extended, can it be?
 - [ ] If it's not designed to be extended, is it protected against that?